saswatamcode/saswatamcode-web/content/blog/dynamic-routing/index.md

 ---
-title: "Dynamic Pages in React Router"
-description: "If you've ever visited a site with a bunch of different users with different content from each user such as a blogging site or social media, you've probably noticed that each page of a particular user has a route.
-Let's see how that's done in react"
-date: 2020-07-03T05:35:07.322Z
-lastmod: 2020-07-03T05:35:07.322Z
-draft: false
 weight: 50
+title: Dynamic Pages in React Router
+lastmod: "2020-07-03T05:35:07.322Z"
 images: []
-contributors: ["saswatamcode"]
+draft: false
+description: If you've ever visited a site with a bunch of different users with different content from each user such as a blogging site or social media, you've probably noticed that each page of a particular user has a route.
+Let's see how that's done in react
+date: "2020-07-03T05:35:07.322Z"
 ---

 Hey there!

-If you've ever visited a site with a bunch of different users with different content from each user such as a blogging site, social media or even [dev.t](http://dev.tp)o, you've probably noticed that each page of a particular user has a route along the lines of `/username` or if you visit a particular article of the user on the site then a route like `/username/article`.
+If you've ever visited a site with a bunch of different users with different content from each user such as a blogging site, social media or even [dev.t](http://dev.to), you've probably noticed that each page of a particular user has a route along the lines of `/username` or if you visit a particular article of the user on the site then a route like `/username/article`.
 You'll even notice that while all the pages have similar structure, their content is different.

 This is what's known as dynamic pages and routes.